At first glance, creme brulee seems simple: It has a short ingredient list and can be made in a few steps.

 - Next, fill the pan with hot water until the water comes about two-thirds of the way up the sides of the ramekins.
 Boiling water or just-off-the-boil water are both fine; as long as the water is hot and steaming.

 - Some people pour the water into the pan on the stovetop then move the whole pan into the oven; others place the pan in the oven then fill it with water.
-I’m a bit klutzy, so I opt for the oven-fill method, which limits the likelihood that I will splash water into the ramekins and ruin the custard.
+I’m a bit klutzy, so I opt for the fill-in-the-oven method, which limits the likelihood that I will splash water into the ramekins and ruin the custard.

-How to Brûlée the Top
+Brûléeing the Top

 Once the custard has baked and chilled, it’s time to brûlée the top.
 This involves sprinkling the surface of the chilled custard with a little sugar and using a creme brulee torch to melt the sugar into a solid, brittle crust.